Freely explore the mountains and fields. "BC Cross Country" Gear Edition

 Poles affect the ease of walking

-Furthermore, the soft powder basket with a wide range of movement is suitable for any slope or snow type, and the rounded ferrule makes it easy to thrust in various directions.
+Furthermore, the soft powder basket with a wide range of motion adapts to any slope or snow condition, and the rounded shape of the tip makes it easy to thrust in various directions.

-Equipped with a quick lock system that can easily adjust the length from 115cm to a maximum of 160cm, it supports high mobility even on long, flat routes, and is a consideration that is appreciated for its attention to detail.
+Equipped with a quick-lock system that allows for easy length adjustment from 115cm to a maximum of 160cm, it provides high maneuverability even on long, flat routes, and the thoughtful design addresses every need.

 Size=Free